 Greenhouse shading doesn’t have to be complicated or expensive – the main aim is to reduce internal temperatures.

-As summer ends, shading paint should be removed as soon as outside temperatures fall and you can control overheating with ventilation.
+As summer ends, shading paint should be removed as soon as outside temperatures fall and you can control overheating with ventilation – check out our expert guide to the best pressure washers.
 If possible, blinds and netting should be rolled up but kept in situ, so they can be used to retain heat on winter nights.

 Discover three methods of shading your greenhouse, below.